GarretAnd/Sudoku-Proj/DESIGN.md

 ### Dataflow through modules

- 1. *main* parses parameters and passes them to the crawler.
+ 1. *main* parses parameters and passes them to the creator.
- 2. *crawler* uses a bag to track pages to explore, and hashtable to track pages seen; when it explores a page it gives the page URL to the pagefetcher, then the result to pagesaver, then to the pagescanner.
- 3. *pagefetcher* fetches the contents (HTML) for a page from a URL and returns.
- 4. *pagesaver* outputs a page to the appropriate file.
- 4. *pagescanner* extracts URLs from a page and returns one at a time.
+ 2. *creator* uses a `sudoku_t` structure to build, populate, and print a randomly generated puzzle.
+ 3. *libsudoku* does the building, editing, printing, deleting, and checking of sudoku puzzles.
+ 4. *solver* takes a sudoku puzzle as input, parses it into a `sudoku_t` structure, and solves it using edits, gets, and checks.

 ### Major Data Structures